leomoon-studios/leomoon-lightstudio/README.md

 # LeoMoon LightStudio

 ## Important Notice
+Download the installable add-on ZIP from the **[Releases page](https://github.com/leomoon-studios/leomoon-lightstudio/releases)**.
+Do not use GitHub's **Code > Download ZIP** source archive as the Blender extension package.

 LeoMoon LightStudio (formerly known as Blender Light Studio) is 100% free and open-source.
 You can download and use it from here without any limitations.

 ## Development Fund